 We have no products on the market and our product candidates are in various stages of development.
-We are currently conducting Phase 2 clinical trials of BA3011 and BA3021, and we plan to work with our partner BeiGene to initiate Phase 1 trials of BA3071 by year-end 2020 with various other product candidates in earlier stages of development.
+We are currently conducting Phase 2 clinical trials of BA3011 and BA3021, and we plan to work with our partner BeiGene to initiate Phase 1 trials of BA3071 in 2021 with various other product candidates in earlier stages of development.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and, if approved, successfully commercializing our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or an existing or future collaborator must conduct extensive preclinical tests and clinical trials to demonstrate the safety, efficacy, purity and potency of our product candidates.
 In addition, the FDA may not agree with our clinical trial plans.
-For example, we have initiated a potentially registration-enabling Phase 2 trial for BA3011 in treatment-refractory sarcoma patients and another potentially registration-enabling Phase 2 trial in NSCLC is expected to be initiated by the end of 2020.
-However, the FDA has not opined on whether the Phase 2 clinical trials will in fact be sufficient to support regulatory approval.
+For example, we have initiated potentially registration-enabling Phase 2 trials for BA3011 in treatment-refractory sarcoma patients and and PD-1 refractory NSCLC patients.
+The FDA has reviewed the trial designs, but has not opined on whether the Phase 2 clinical trials will in fact be sufficient to support regulatory approval.
+However, the FDA is expected to consider this further at the interim data review point.
+We cannot assure you that the FDA will agree that such data will be sufficient to support approval.
 Any product candidate can unexpectedly fail at any stage of preclinical or clinical development and the historical failure rate for product candidates is high.
 The results from preclinical testing of a product candidate may not predict the results that will be obtained in later clinical trials of the product candidate.
 We or our existing or future collaborators may experience issues that delay or prevent clinical testing and regulatory approval of, or our ability to commercialize, product candidates, including: